 You can specify the default scrolling speed for new songs added to Stage Traxx.

 This setting will not change the scrolling speed for existing songs.

 If Advanced Queue Mode is disabled, Stage Traxx will automatically add and remove songs to and from the queue for you.
 You just select a song in the song list or in playlist view and Stage Traxx will load it into the player.
 If a playback is running while you select a song, it will be added as the next song to play.

 In most cases you don't need to access the Queue at all in this mode.
 Therefore the option Show Queue Tab is disabled by default.
-You can enable it to view the contents of the queue as a seperate item in the tabbar.
+You can enable it to view the contents of the queue as a separate item in the tabbar.

 If you want more control about song selection for the queue, enable this option.
 Now you will need to handle the queue manually.

-Options only relevant in Advancin this section only apply if Advanced Queue Mode is active.
+Some options only apply if Advanced Queue Mode is active.